AndrewGomoll/Module9Challenge/Develop/README.md

 * [Questions](#-Contact-Information)

 ## Installation
-t
+NodeJS

 ## Usage
-t
+Run through NodeJS within the command line

 ## License
-GNU AGPLv3
+MIT

 ## Contribution
-t
+Users can contribute further by adding other features common in README files or creating an interface  to view other than the command line

 ## Test
-t
+Run program using NodeJS

 ## Questions
-* GitHub Username: t
+* GitHub Username: AndrewGomoll
-* Contact Email: t@email.com
+* Contact Email: andrewgomoll1@gmail.com